 General Information:

-Founded in 1870, Stevens Institute of Technology is seated on 55 acres located in Hudson county.
-It is a university offering both undergraduate and graduate programs.
-The school has a student/faculty ratio of 10:1.
+Founded in 1870, Stevens Institute of Technology is seated on 55 acres.
+The school has a student/faculty ratio of 11:1.

 Libraries: